Miss Utah's Outstanding Teen

 The Miss Utah's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Utah in the Miss America's Outstanding Teen pageant.

-JayLynn Lindley of Salem was crowned Miss Utah's Teen on February 18th, 2023 at the Covey Center for the Arts in Provo, Utah.
-She will competed for the title of Miss America's Teen 2024.
+JayLynn Lindley of Salem was crowned Miss Utah's Teen on February 18, 2023 at the Covey Center for the Arts in Provo, Utah.
+She will compete for the title of Miss America's Teen 2024.

-In January of 2023, the official name of the pageant went from Miss Utah's Outstanding Teen to Miss Utah's Teen.
+In January 2023, the official name of the pageant went from Miss Utah's Outstanding Teen to Miss Utah's Teen.

 Placements

 The following is a visual summary of the past results of Miss Utah's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.